stegojulia/Houseplant-care-tracker/README.md

 ## What I would have done differently

 ## Possible additions and improvements

+* Search bar.
+* More care features (fertilising, repotting, pruning, pest control).
+* Adding images representing the plants and their condition.
+* Editable fields to customise the information that can be entered in the plant records.
+* Predicting houseplants to be watered soon based on past watering frequency.
+* Mobile app.

 ## Versions
 v.1.0 includes a basic version of the watering feature.
 It enables the user to 'water' a plant (i.e. add a watering record linked to the record of a houseplant) with one click of the button.
 The watering date is assumed to be today's date, and the last watering date becomes visible in the plant record.